Expand Your CMS Capabilities with Our Plugin Store

 • Inaccurate or missing conversion data

-• Misalignment between KPIs and actual business goals
+• Misalignment between reported KPIs and actual business goals

-What KPIs Show Ad Success: Key Metrics You Should Track
+What KPIs Show Ad Success: Key Advertising Performance Metrics You Should Track

 Performance isn’t measured by impressions alone.
-The following metrics give a fuller picture of whether your ads are working.
+The following ad KPIs and digital advertising performance metrics give a fuller picture of whether your campaigns are working and which ones deserve to be scaled.

 Key Advertising KPIs: What They Measure and Why They Matter